BobKoto/bob-site/index.md

         background-color: lightblue;
       }
 </style>
-### This site is under construction but feel free to look around.
+### Site is in development and live at the same time.
+Enjoy looking around especially at the Game Gallery.
 All links should work, and more to come.

-note: RSS subscribe is still a work in progress and not working yet.
+note: RSS subscribe is not working yet.
+Notifications development underway too. intending to notify you just every 7 days of changes.

 <script src="./scripts/main.js"></script>